VIVAlab/upper-body-clustering/doc/visualizer.md

 After execution, a html file is created in the `results` folder.
 You only have to open it in a browser to visualize the result.
-This file uses dependencies which are contained in the `resources` directory and shows images contained in the `images_folder` directory.
+This file uses dependencies which are contained in the `resources` directory and shows images contained in the `images_folder`.
 That is the main reason you cannot move this file.

 ## Requirement